 Task Diversity and Data Scale

 The second key factor that helps Orca outstand is task diversity and data scale.
-In the above table from the paper, we see a comparison of the data sizes used by models from the same family which shows the order of magnitude increase in scale with Orca which is trained on 5 million samples, while the largest from the other models is WizardLM which has 250k samples.
-In order to create their dataset, they have used the Flan collection from Google that includes an extensive diversity of tasks and instructions.
-They selectively sampled from Flan a collection of 5M instructions from diverse tasks, which is also focused on complex instructions.
-They then collect 5 million responses for all of the samples from ChatGPT, and out of the 5 million samples they also collected GPT-4 responses for 1 million samples.
+In the above table, we see a comparison of the data sizes used by similar models, which shows the order of magnitude increase in scale with Orca.
+Orca’s training involved 5 million samples, compared to WizardLM, the largest of the other models, which utilized 250k samples.
+The dataset for Orca was extracted from Flan, a Google dataset containing a wide variety of tasks and instructions.
+From Flan, they selectively sampled a collection of 5 million instructions from diverse and complex tasks.
+They then gathered 5 million responses from ChatGPT and additionally collected GPT-4 responses for 1 million of those samples.

 Key Takeaways from Orca